J. D. Power III: Awards and philanthropy

 In 1992, Power was a recipient of the Automotive Hall of Fame's Distinguished Service Citation, awarded each year to seven of the industry's most accomplished leaders.
 In 2014, Power was inducted into the Automotive Hall of Fame.
 He held honorary doctorate degrees from College of the Holy Cross, California Lutheran University, California State University, Northridge, and Misericordia College.

-In January 2018, the Power family gifted the College of the Holy Cross $3 million in support of the college's Center for Liberal Arts in the World, to be renamed the J.D.
-Power Center for Liberal Arts in the World.
+In January 2018, the Power family gave the College of the Holy Cross $3 million in support of the college's Center for Liberal Arts in the World, to be renamed the "J.D.
+Power Center for Liberal Arts in the World".
 He also served as an adjunct professor of marketing at California State University, Northridge.
 Power also frequently spoke to top management and boards of directors of companies worldwide.

 Personal life

 Power is the subject of Sarah Morgans and Bill Thorness' book, Power: How J. D. Power III Became the Auto Industry's Adviser, Confessor, and Eyewitness to History.

 His family currently resides in Westlake Village, California.